htw-imi-showtime/showtime-website/content/ss25/bachelor/b3-questlocator/_index.md

 {{<section title="Process and Outcome">}}
 **Process**

 First we had to come up with an idea on how to use the feature in a useful way.
 A lot of different ideas were scrapped until we came across the OpenFoods API.
 We started by mapping user journeys and UML-diagrams to understand what features our application should include to be as inclusive and easy-to-use as possible.
 The next step was to divide the team based on strengths.
 Some were programming, while others were designing and coordinating the team.
 The first feature we had were working panels which came with the Meta SDK on which we based our many panels on.
-Weekly meetings with the team and with our supervisor Alexander Kramer helped move towards our end goal of designing and programming our application step by step.
+Weekly meetings with the team and with our supervisor helped move towards our end goal of designing and programming our application.
 We used provided Meta Quest 3's to test our program and to minimize errors.

 {{<image src="in_app_footage_1.jpg" alt="In-App Footage Scan">}}
 The required hand gesture to manually scan a barcode.